-Set up Google Apps feature releases for users
+Set up G Suite feature releases for users

-You don’t have to install any software upgrades to get new features in Google Apps.
+You don’t have to install any software upgrades to get new features in G Suite.
 Instead, features appear in users' accounts automatically.
-As an administrator, you can briefly delay when new features* in Google Apps are released to your users.
+As an administrator, you can briefly delay when new features* in G Suite are released to your users.
 You then have time to try out the features first and train users on the changes.
 To delay new features, select the Scheduled Release track (see details below).

 Find out what's new by keeping track of new releases.